 The Lung Transplant Program at Washington University School of Medicine and Barnes-Jewish Hospital was founded in 1988.
-Since its inception, over 1,500 patients have undergone lung or heart-lung transplantation at Barnes-Jewish Hospital.
+Since its inception, more than 1,900 patients have undergone lung or heart-lung transplantation at Barnes-Jewish Hospital.

-In recent years, approximately 60-70 patients have undergone transplantation annually.
-The most common diagnosis leading to lung transplantation at Barnes-Jewish Hospital today is Interstitial Lung Disease or Pulmonary Fibrosis, which accounts for approximately 50% of all transplants.
-An additional 30% of patients are transplanted for Chronic Obstructive Pulmonary Disease (COPD), and 15% are transplanted for Cystic Fibrosis (CF).
-The remaining 15% of transplant recipients consists of patients with all forms of advanced-lung diseases.
+In recent years, approximately 70-90 patients have undergone lung transplantation annually.
+The most common diagnosis leading to lung transplantation at Barnes-Jewish Hospital today is Interstitial Lung Disease or Pulmonary Fibrosis, which accounts for over 50% of all transplants.
+An additional 30% of patients are transplanted for Chronic Obstructive Pulmonary Disease (COPD), and about 5% are transplanted for Cystic Fibrosis (CF).
+The remaining transplant recipients consist of patients with all forms of advanced-lung diseases.
+The lung transplant program is highly engaged in research to improve clinical outcomes after transplantation.

 Ramsey Hachem, MD, is the medical director and Daniel Kreisel, MD, PhD, is the surgical director of the Lung Transplant Program.
 The program consists of a multidisciplinary team of pulmonary physicians, thoracic surgeons, nurse coordinators, transplant pharmacists, respiratory therapists, dieticians, social workers, and financial coordinators.